hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 ![Picture showing how to set permissions in Hasura](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura-authentication/keycloak/hasura-set-permissions.png)

-This way, users cannot read other people’s records.
-They can only access theirs.
+This way, users can only access their own records.

 For testing purposes, add a dummy user.
 This is to ensure that when you use the JWT token, you only see your user’s details and not other users’ details.